jacksonGross/vitest-mock-axios/README.md

 The magic which enables axios mock to work synchronously is hidden away in [`synchronous-promise`](https://www.npmjs.com/package/synchronous-promise), which enables promises to be settled in synchronous manner.

 # Inspiration
-This mock is loosely based on the following gist: [tux4/axios-test.js](https://gist.github.com/tux4/36006a1859323f779ab0)
+This mock is loosely based on the following gist: [tux4/axios-test.js](https://gist.github.com/tux4/36006a1859323f779ab0) and a direct fork of [vitest-mock-axios](https://github.com/knee-cola/vitest-mock-axios)

 # License
 MIT License, [http://www.opensource.org/licenses/MIT](http://www.opensource.org/licenses/MIT)